Find an immunization clinic

 - If you are a business owner, you can hire a commercial vaccinator to set up an onsite clinic at your place of business.
 These companies will bill private insurance (but not Medicaid) and vaccinate children and adults:

 Neal Baum, 206-522-5018

 Public Health Travel Clinic at Downtown (Seattle) Public Health Center

 Public Health provides a travel assessment and immunizations including timely information about health-related risks while traveling abroad.
 Prescription medications for malaria prevention, altitude sickness and treatment of travelers' diarrhea and other travel-related conditions are available.

-Free measles vaccination for all (while supplies last)
+Free vaccinations for K-12 students, and free measles vaccine for all (while supplies last)